repoze/repoze.who/README.txt

-    Eventually the WSGI application we're serving will issue a "401 Unauthorized" or another status signifying that the request could not be authorized.  repoze.pam intercepts this status and calls IIdentifier plugins asking them to "forget" the credentials implied by the identity.
+    Eventually the WSGI application we're serving will issue a "401 Unauthorized" or another status signifying that the request could not be authorized.  repoze.who intercepts this status and calls IIdentifier plugins asking them to "forget" the credentials implied by the identity.
 It is the "forget" method's job at this point to return HTTP headers that will effectively clear any